Fair Abstractive Summarization of Diverse Perspectives: Definition of Fairness in Summarization

-In this section, we provide definitions for fairness and propose metrics to evaluate it.
+In this section, we provide definitions for fairness.
 Figure~\ref{fig:metrics} shows the logic of computation of fairness in abstractive summarization and corresponding evaluation metrics.
 The first stage is to produce the value distribution.
 Given a sample pair of source and target text, we first split the source according to the annotated values of social attributes.
-Then, we apply Rule/BERT/BART scores to compare target tokens with source tokens to obtain the value of each token in the summary.
+Then, we apply N-gram/BERT/BART scores to compare target tokens with source tokens to obtain the value of each token in the summary.
 Next, we count the number of tokens for each value in the source and target and obtain the value distribution of them.